ironicbadger/pms-wiki/docs/installation/manual-install.md

 # Bare Metal Manual Install

 This section covers manual installation of a Perfect Media Server.

 ## Base OS installation

 Installation of Ubuntu 20.04 LTS itself is documented by [Canonical](https://canonical.com/) (the company behind Ubuntu) on their [website](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview).

+!!! danger
+    To prevent accidentally installing Ubuntu on the wrong drive and overwriting data it is recommended to disconnect data drives during installation.

 Creating a bootable USB stick to install Linux from used to be a tricky thing.
 There is a [guide](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) on the Ubuntu website for the official method but recently the [Ventoy](https://www.ventoy.net/en/index.html) project has made this process even easier.
 It's not perfect and some users have reported issues but it should work for 95+% of you.